szajek/FDM/README.md

 # FDM
-Library for solving differential equations using Finite Differential Method
+A Library for solving differential equations using Finite Differential Method